Studying at uni in 2020/21

 Things like practical classes, lab and studio work, tutorials, workshops, and face-to-face small-group teaching and support are also important in our blended and connected approach to teaching.

-For your safety, you’ll be in smaller groups than usual, and that means you’ll get plenty of one-to-one time with teaching staff and opportunities to contribute to discussions.
+For your safety, you’ll be in smaller groups than usual, and that means an opportunity for some one-to-one time with teaching staff with appropriate social distancing, and also plenty of time to contribute to discussions and group work.

-We’ll also provide opportunities to undertake some practical classes and small-group learning online and through simulation so that you can take part in your own time.
+We’ll also provide opportunities to undertake some practical classes and small-group learning online and through simulation, which will provide further opportunities to pose questions to staff and other students both live and via discussion forums, and take part in collaborative activities.

 You’ll also be able to join events on campus where social distancing is possible or with the use of PPE.